 At the end of David Fincher’s “Zodiac”, we remember leaving the theaters with a distinct feeling of dread.
-A film based on the real-life events of an enigmatic killer who left a trial of murder and carnage.
+A film based on the real-life events of an enigmatic killer who left a trail of murder and carnage.
 After enduring nearly 3 hours of chilling twists and turns, the film ends on an eeriely ambigous note.
 In spite of the case being solved, there were lingering questions.
 The kind that made you question what humanity was capable of.
 Few films in our lifetime have invoked such feelings of fear and terror within the human condition.
 Documentaries, rarer still.
 Netflix’s “The Sons of Sam: A Descent into Darkness” just so happens to be one of them.

 We’re no stranger when it comes to crime documentaries and strange cases.
 In spite of the exploitative nature of framing very real deaths for entertainment sake, we can’t get enough!
 From spooky hotels to creepy catfishers, our hunger for the morbid and macabre is insatiable.
 So when we first saw “Sons of Sam”, a documentary telling the story of a Satanic murderer who hunts women on the dirty streets of New York, we knew we had to get on it.